Multi Tables

 Method 2

-The second method is to connect the Tables node to the data source node; all tables in the source will be added to the Tables node:
+The second method is to drag the Tables node onto the canvas and connect it to the data source node; all tables in the source will be added to the Tables node:

 Preview Result Set

-Unlike the Table node, it's not possible to preview the result set of a multi Tables node.
-Instead, the Preview panel will display only the column names of the first table selected from the Tables' Properties panel.
+Unlike the Table node, it's not possible to preview the result set of a Tables node.
+Instead, the Preview panel displays only the column names of the first table selected from the Tables' Properties panel.

 • Click here to learn more about the Preview panel.

-To edit the Tables node, go to its Properties panel where you choose which tables to copy (green arrow below) and name the tables as required (red highlight):
+To edit the Tables node, go to its Properties panel and choose which tables to copy (red arrow above).
+You can also rename the tables as required (red highlight).

-You can also add a description to the node.
+You can, optionally, also add a description to the node (green arrow below).
 Like all node descriptions, this is visible only from this node's Properties panel.
-Adding descriptions is a useful way to document each node, which can help you and other data modelers understand the pipeline that you've built.
+Adding descriptions is a useful way to document each node, which can help you and other data modelers understand the pipeline that you've built;

 Multiple Sources

-You can create mashups using a number of Tables nodes, each connected to a different source but a single target:
+You can create "mash ups" using a number of Tables and Table nodes, by connecting each to a different source but a single target: